Table of Contents

 Understanding Tax Deductions, Credits, and Expenses

-To understand taxes comprehensively as an entrepreneur, it is essential first to know the difference between tax deductionscredits, and expenses.
+To understand taxes comprehensively as an entrepreneur, it is essential first to know the difference between tax deductions, credits, and expenses.

-deduction is an amount that can be subtracted from your total income, reducing your taxable income.
+A deduction is an amount that can be subtracted from your total income, reducing your taxable income.
 Examples of tax deductions include charitable donations and business-related expenses like rent or equipment.

-tax credit is a dollar-for-dollar reduction in your tax liability.
+A tax credit is a dollar-for-dollar reduction in your tax liability.
 For example, a $1,000 tax credit reduces your taxes by $1,000.
 Additional tax credits include the Child and Earned Income Tax Credits.

 Expenses are the costs incurred while running a business, such as office supplies or employee wages.
 These expenses can be deducted from your taxable income, reducing your taxes.